-These settings may need to be adjusted by the installer after installation.
+These settings may need to be adjusted after installation.
 Consult with the installer/distributor before making any changes to avoid conflicting settings or damage to the system!

 The following settings are found on the Monitor Center Website at monitor.eg4electronics.com under the Maintenance tab.
 For more information, scan the following QR code: